m-a-k-o/nova-custom-table-card/README.md

 composer require m-a-k-o/nova-custom-table-card
 ```

-Youy must register the card with NovaServiceProvider.
+You must register the card with NovaServiceProvider.

 ```php
 // in app/Providers/NovaServiceProvder.php